Employment

 • Be aware of the educational, physical, social, and psychological needs of the members of the school community and develop plans for meeting these needs.

-• Maintain budgets within the Upper School.
+• Maintain budgets within the Lower School.

 • Meet regularly with the Head of School, other division heads, and school administrators.